Israel-Laguan/ableai-mvp/README.md

 ## Description

 **ableai-mvp** is a private monorepo project built with [Nx](https://nx.dev/) as the foundation for a production-ready application.
-The project is designed to serve as the base for a more complex system, following **Clean Architecture** principles and a **microservices architecture** to ensure clarity, extensibility, and a strong separation of concerns.
+The project is designed to serve as the base for a more complex system, following **Clean Architecture** principles to ensure clarity, extensibility, and a strong separation of concerns.

 The project uses multiple databases to ensure clear separation of responsibilities and data privacy.
 There is a dedicated database for private user information, another for public user information, and a separate database specifically for notifications and chat data.